 NETW-130.
 Server Administration II.
 6 Hours (163 Contact Hours).
 This course covers advanced topics for anyone wanting to obtain a solid background in basic Server Administration concepts and is intended to prepare the student to complete the MCITP certification.
 Students will learn how to integrate network administration in medium and large scale implementations across multiple locations.
 Emphasis is given in DNS configuration and Active Directory setup and administration.
-Prerequisite: Server Administration I.
+Prerequisite: Server Administration I. NETW-160.
+Networking Technology.
+6 Hours (164 Contact Hours).
+This course covers network technologies, media and topologies, devices, management, tools and security.
+It is designed to provide students a fundamental understanding of internetworking.
+Topics include an emphasis on OSI network layering model, Local Area Network (LAN) and Wide Area Network (WAN) physical technologies, and the latest skills needed by technicians, such as basic principles on how to secure a network.

 NETW-170.
 Introduction to Linux.
 6 Hours (162 Contact Hours).
-This course provides a student with the basic skills to plan, install, and perform day-to-day administration on Linux-based networking environments.
+This course provides a student with the basic skills to plan, install, and perform dayto-day administration on Linux-based networking environments.
 Topics covered include planning, installing, configuring, maintaining, and troubleshooting a Linux/UNIX system.